commutatus/awesome/domains/engineering/secure/rails_secure_credentials.md

 parent: Secure
 grand_parent: Engineering
 ---
-Here is the documentation to use your rails crendentials securely

 In the older version of rails 5.2 we place all our credentials inside  `config/secrets.yml` .
 But later rails 5.2 and upcoming versions replaced the current config/secrets.yml into config/secrets.yml.enc

 **Before Using Rails Credentials**